wasabina67/chuikyo-python/README.md

 - Check for updates to meeting minutes every morning at 8 AM (JST) using GitHub Actions.
 - ~~If updates are found, send a notification via LINE Notify.~~
+- If updates are found, send a notification via Messaging API.

 ### LINE Notify